mkarner07/mkarner07.github.io/index.md

 ## That's me
 I am Matthias.
-I lead IT and digitalizationin an international organization, hold a PhD in engineering and have spent years figuring out where good ideas go to die in real organizations.
+I lead IT and digitalization in an international organization, hold a PhD in engineering and have spent years figuring out where good ideas go to die in real organizations.
 This site is where I think out loud.
 [Read more about me](https://matthiaskarner.com/about/)

 {% comment %}
 I write about Productivity, Leadership and Digitalization from the perspective of someone who has to make systems work in real organizations.